usgs/MinVel/CONTRIBUTING.md

 Contributing code and data
 --------------------------

 Contributions to the code and database will be considered.
-Please email olboyd@ugs.gov with suggestions.
+Please email olboyd@usgs.gov with suggestions.
 All contributions to and interactions surrounding this project will abide by the [USGS Code of Scientific Conduct][1].